Skip to content

 // Returns { permissionId: "0x...", account, spender, start, end, ... }

 You don't write this directly.
-You write a higher-level policy DSL that compiles to this shape.
+You write a higher-level permission DSL that compiles to this shape, and create_agent handles the two-UserOp bootstrap (sponsored deploy + addOwner + approve, then USDC-paid grant).

-AGENSAI's policy DSL is a small set of TypeScript objects that the lib compiles into ERC-7715 grants.
+AGENSAI's permission DSL is a small set of TypeScript objects that the lib compiles into ERC-7715 grants.
 There are four kinds.

 Spend